The article answers frequently asked questions about the Vulnerability Protection feature in Apex One.

 Trend Micro Vulnerability Protection 2.0 has over 4000+ IPS rules, which is why the major purpose of Recommendation Scan is to help user select the best rules to apply based on the result.

-The Integrated Vulnerability Protection pattern in Apex One agent has over 200+ IPS rules, which is based on Trend Micro’s global backend analysis, that makes the best recommendation for the endpoint’s environment to apply.
+The Vulnerability Protection pattern in Apex One agent has over 200+ IPS rules, which is based on Trend Micro’s global backend analysis, that makes the best recommendation for the endpoint’s environment to apply.
 The number of rules has reduced, therefore using Recommendation Scan is no longer needed.

-Security Priority protects against known vulnerability issues and provides enhanced protection against suspicious network activities.
+Aggressive Scanning protects against known vulnerability issues and provides enhanced protection against suspicious network activities.

 It should not affect the protection of the endpoint as a whole because the other features of Apex One cover other features.